 BiGCARP is a self-supervised neural network masked language model~\cite{rios2023deep}.
 It is based on the convolutional autoencoding representations of proteins (CARP), a masked language model of proteins.
 That’s why it is called Biosynthetic Gene CARP (or BiGCARP).
 The CARP is based on CNN, and has been shown to be competitive with transformer-based models for protein sequence pretraining~\cite{yang2024convolutions}.

-SanntiS (Secondary metabolite gene cluster annotations using neural networks trained on InterPro signatures) is a new method for BGC prediction~\cite{sanchez2023expansion}.
-At the core of SanntiS is the detection model, a neural network with a one-dimensional convolutional layer, plus a bidirectional LSTM.
-This is quite similar to DeepBGC.
-The authors claimed that SanntiS outperforms DeepBGC, but it was not compared with BiGCAPR.
-Therefore, systematic benchmarking work is warranted.
+BGC-Prophet is a transformer-based language model for BGC prediction and classification~\cite{lai2025deciphering}.
+It employs ESM2 for sequence-specific gene embeddings and a transformer encoder with classifiers for BGC detection and product classification.
+This approach enhances accuracy and efficiency in identifying both known and novel BGCs by capturing location-dependent gene relationships.
+In particular, BGC-Prophet is several orders of magnitude faster than existing methods, e.g., DeepBGC, enabling pan-phylogenetic screening and whole-metagenome screening of BGCs.

 \phantomsection